 Reflective teaching practices constitute an opportunity for instructors to help each other collect useful information that they cannot obtain on their own.
-Peer observations, video-coaching, team-teaching are among the fundamental activities that promote teacher collaboration, collegiality, self-awareness and critical reflection on one's own teaching.
+Peer observations and video-coaching are among the fundamental activities that promote teacher collaboration, collegiality, self-awareness and critical reflection on one's own teaching.

 Each term, instructors are paired by TTDU depending on varying parameters.
-Every instructor is expected to engage in one reflective teaching practice each term, focusing on a different aspect of classroom teaching.
+Every instructor is expected to engage in one reflective teaching practice each term, focusing on a different aspect of classroom/online teaching.
 The type and focus of the practice and the tools provided by TTDU for data collation should be selected by mutual agreement.
 TTDU members are available for consultation and guidance whenever needed throughout the process.
-During the completion of the activities, pairs work together through a process of pre-observation, observation, and post-observation meetings, where instructors give each other constructive feedback.
+During the completion of the activities, pairs work together through a process of observation and post-observation meetings, where instructors give each other constructive feedback.

 6.2.1.4.
-Clinical Classroom Observations by TTDU Members
+Clinical Observations by TTDU Members